ExpediaGroup/kubernetes-sidecar-injector/README.md

 Lets go over the files in the __deployment/kubectl__ folder.

 1. __sidecar-configmap.yaml__:  This file contains two _configmap_ entries.
-First one, _haystack-sidecar-configmap_ contains a map of named sidecar containers to be injected.
+First one, _kubernetes-sidecars-configmap_ contains a map of named sidecar containers to be injected.
 In this case, we have only one named sidecar called `hatrack-agent`.
 Second one _haystack-agent-conf-configmap_ contains a configuration file that is used by haystack-agent sidecar.

     _Though this file carries only haystack-agent, one can_  __replace this or add more sidecars with to be injected__.